AlecBenzer/alecbenzer.github.com/_posts/2013-08-17-monads-cpp.md

 }
 {% endhighlight %}

-And, just for the sake of consistency, we write functions that won't every fail to return Maybes as well:
+And, just for the sake of consistency, we can write functions that won't every fail to return Maybes as well:

 {% highlight cpp %}